Stop sitting still and do these 8 activities throughout the workday — 3 minutes at a time - Local News 8

 What if, over the course of an eight-hour day, you got up and moved for three minutes every hour?

 That’s 24 minutes of exercise daily.
-Add another 10 minutes of walking or stair climbing before or after work, and you’d be at 30 minutes daily, or 168 minutes per week.
-That’s well over the weekly threshold of 150 minutes, or two-and-a-half hours, recommended by the World Health Organization — without ever setting foot in a gym.
+Add another 10 minutes of walking or stair climbing before or after work, and you’d be at 34 minutes daily, or 170 minutes per five-day workweek.
+That’s well over the weekly threshold of 150 minutes, or two-and-a-half hours, World Health Organization — without ever setting foot in a gym.

 Read on for a practical plan to integrate three-minute movement intervals into an otherwise sedentary eight-hour workday.